microconfig/microconfig/README.md

 You can try to build configs from dedicated example repo: https://github.com/microconfig/configs-layout-example

 # Viewing differences between config's versions
-During config build Micronfig compares newly generated files to files, generated during previous build for each service and config type.
+During config build Micronfig compares newly generated files to files generated during previous build for each service for each config type.
 Micronconfig can detect added/removed/changed properties.

-Diff for application.properties is stored in diff-application.properties, diff for process.properties is stored in diff-process.properties.
+Diff for application.properties is stored in diff-application.properties, diff for process.properties is stored in diff-process.properties, etc.

 Diff file format: